ethereumdegen/bevy_material_tool/Readme.md

 #### Configuring Material Overrides

-The plugin requires two components to manage material overrides:
+The plugin uses either of two components to manage material overrides:

-1. **`MaterialOverrideComponent`**: Attach this component to entities that require material replacement.
+1. **`MaterialOverrideComponent`**: Attach this component to entities that require material replacement immediately.

    ```rust
    commands.entity(entity)